MLH/TinyMCE-Challenges-GHW-Open-Source-2024/README.md

 #### Objectives:
 * Install and set up TinyMCE from scratch in a framework of your choice (React, Vue, Angular, or Vanilla JS).
-* Share your implementation with us on our submission form and bonus points if you add your project to [Devpost Page](https://mlh.link/ghwdevpost)!
+* Share your implementation with us on our submission form and bonus points if you add your project to our [Devpost Page](https://mlh.link/ghwdevpost)!

 #### Documentation:
 * [TinyMCE Quick Start Guide](https://mlh.link/ghwos24-tinymce-quickstart)